armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 ## Deployment graph node types

-The graph begins with a trigger node and then displays target nodes that correspond to the targets you declared in your deployment config file.
+The graph begins with a trigger node and then displays deployment target nodes that correspond to the targets you declared in your deployment config file.

 ### Trigger node